DIDSR/sfrc/README.rst

 --------------------------------
 SRGAN and SR-WGAN checkpoints provided in this repository were trained using CT images from the six patients provided in `LDGC dataset <https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=52758026>`_ and as detailed in the sFRC paper.
-This checkpoint can be applied to the low-resolution CT images provided in this repository to upscale them by a factor of 4 in the following manner:
+These checkpoint can be applied to the low-resolution CT images provided in this repository to upscale them by a factor of 4 in the following manner:

-3. Apply SRGAN and SR-WGAN on tuning set
+4. Apply SRGAN and SR-WGAN on tuning set

    .. code-block::